 From the Dialpad app, navigate to Inbox > Messages and select the Forward in the drop-down.

-Search for your contact's name or number, and add an additional message if necessary.
+Search a contact's name or enter a number, then add an additional message if necessary.

 Select Forward Message to finish and send.